Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions

 \subsection{Skewness and kurtosis of $d_{\perp}$ fluctuations}

-Figure~\ref{fig:7} show the results of skewness $C_{\mathrm{d}}\{3\}=\lr{(\delta d_{\perp}/d_{\perp})^3}$, which is directly related to skewness of transverse momentum fluctuations $\lr{(\delta [\pT]/\lr{\pT})^3}$, for different values of $\beta_2$ and $\gamma$ with similar layout as Fig.~\ref{fig:3}.
-The $\npart$ dependence in the left column show dramatic differences between different parameter values across a broad centrality range.
-In particular, the $C_{\mathrm{d}}\{3\}$ for large $\beta_2$ is nearly constant from the mid-central to central collisions, a salient feature observed in the skewness of $[\pT]$ fluctuations in the U+U data by the STAR collaboration~\cite{jjia}.
+Figure~\ref{fig:7} shows the results of skewness $C_{\mathrm{d}}\{3\}=\lr{(\delta d_{\perp}/d_{\perp})^3}$, which is directly related to the skewness of transverse momentum fluctuations $\lr{(\delta [\pT]/\lr{\pT})^3}$, for different values of $\beta_2$ and $\gamma$ with similar layout as Fig.~\ref{fig:3}.
+The $\npart$ dependence in the left column show a strong sensitivity to the deformation parameter values across a broad centrality range.
+In particular, the $C_{\mathrm{d}}\{3\}$ in the presence of large $\beta_2$ is nearly constant from the mid-central to central collisions, a salient feature observed in the skewness of $[\pT]$ fluctuations in the U+U data by the STAR collaboration~\cite{jjia}.
 The bottom panel also shows that the $C_{\mathrm{d}}\{3\}$ is largest for prolate deformation $\cos(3\gamma)=1$ and smallest for the oblate deformation $\cos(3\gamma)=-1$.
-In the latter case, $C_{\mathrm{d}}\{3\}$ actually changes sign to negative in central collisions.
+In the latter case, $C_{\mathrm{d}}\{3\}$ changes sign to negative in central collisions.
 The $C_{\mathrm{d}}\{3\}$ values are plotted as a function of $\beta_3^2$ or $\cos(3\gamma)$ in the middle panels.
-Very nice linear dependencies, described by Eq.~\eqref{eq:17}, are observed.
+Very good linear dependencies, described by Eq.~\eqref{eq:17}, are observed.

 The right panels show the centrality dependence of the coefficients $b'$ and $c'$ for various cases.
-The results are similar between U+U and Zr+Zr collisions, but the values of $b'$ obtained from quarks Glauber are systematically larger, especially towards more peripheral collisions.
-The values of $c'$ are larger than $b'$ in the 0--10\% most central collisions, and are smaller than $b'$ in mid-central and peripheral collisions.
+The results are similar between U+U and Zr+Zr collisions, but the values of $b'$ obtained from quark Glauber model are systematically larger, especially towards more peripheral collisions.
+The values of $c'$ are larger than $b'$ in the 0\%--10\% most central collisions, and are smaller than $b'$ in the mid-central and peripheral collisions.
 This should be contrasted to the expectation of liquid-drop model, which predicts $b'=0$ in the UCC region.
-The strong sensitivity on $\gamma$ suggests that the skewness of the $[\pT]$ fluctuation is an excellent probe of the triaxiality of the colliding nuclei.
-For smaller Zr+Zr collision system, we do not observe a sign change from prolate deformation to oblate deformation even with $\beta_2=0.28$ (see Fig.~\ref{fig:app2} in Appendix~\ref{sec:app2}).
+The strong sensitivity to $\gamma$ suggests that the skewness of the $[\pT]$ fluctuation is an excellent probe of nuclear triaxiality.
+For smaller Zr+Zr collision system, one does not observe a sign change from prolate deformation to oblate deformation even with $\beta_2=0.28$ (see Fig.~\ref{fig:app2} in Supplemental Material)